brimigs/cash-app-guide/README.md

 });
 ```

-The `provider` variable will now be able to faciliate interactions between your application (client-side) and the Solana blockchain, which includes a wallet that holds the keypair used to sign transactions.
+`provider` enables you to faciliate interactions between your application (client-side) and the Solana blockchain, which includes a wallet that holds the keypair used to sign transactions.

-The `program` variable now represents your Anchor program and can be used to call functions defined in your smart contract, pass in required accounts, and handle the program's data.
+`program` now represents your Anchor program and can be used to call functions defined in your smart contract, pass in required accounts, and handle the program's data.
 It simplifies interacting with the Solana blockchain by abstracting many of the lower-level details.

 Next, we need to define the accounts that will be interacting with the solana program as well as their `cash_account` PDAs. `myWallet` is the provider's wallet, meaning that it is already integrated with the `AnchorProvider` and is configured when the `provider` is initialized.
 Since `yourWallet` is a new wallet being generated, it will also need to be funded with SOL by having the wallet request an airdrop.